 In general, almost every sign that would be considered an “architectural” sign must comply with ADA guidelines.
 In other words, if a sign identifies a permanent room or frequently travelled area, it must comply with said regulations.
 In addition, if a sign directs or informs about functional spaces of the facility, or highlights specific accessible features, it must also be in compliance with ADA guidelines.
 That being said, signs that serve as advertisement, marketing, policy display, company logos, and temporary signs are not required to comply.

 The purpose of ADA and Braille signs in Milwaukee is to successfully provide ‘wayfinding’ aid and to make public facilities accessible to the blind, visually impaired, and mobility impaired.
 Wayfinding is simply defined as directing an individual along a path and assisting them in arriving at their destination.
 This is achieved by marking and defining all rooms that are open to the public, such as restrooms, stairwells, and elevators–as well as providing directional guidance on how to locate specific places within or outside of your facility.

-Custom ADA signs can be made from multiple different types of material: wood, acrylic, metal (certain finishes), PVC, and a host of others.
+Custom ADA signs can be made from multiple different types of material: wood, acrylic signs, metal (certain finishes), PVC, and a host of others.
 ADA guidelines enter the equation by determining the finish on the materials–as in order to meet ADA standards, the sign must have a flat or matte finish.
 This provides a sign with high contrast, which makes identifying locations easier for those with visual impairments.